Gunman in NYC office shooting left a note and many questions. Here's what we know about the investigation.

 Four people were killed in a shooting Monday evening inside a New York City office building.
 The gunman, who used a high-powered rifle to open fire in the Midtown Manhattan skyscraper, later died of a self-inflicted gunshot wound, police said.

-A New York City police officer was among those killed in the shooting, in addition to three civilians, two men and one woman.
+A New York City police officer was among those killed in the shooting, in addition to three other people.
 Officials also said a man was hospitalized in critical condition.

 Police have identified the shooting suspect as Shane D. Tamura, 27, of Las Vegas.
 Speaking Tuesday on "CBS Mornings," New York City Mayor Eric Adams said investigators recovered a note in which Tamura appeared to blame his own traumatic head injury on the National Football League, which has offices in the building where the rampage took place.